Tag

 Views: 474

-The in 2024 and Intel CPUs, AMD and Intel have fought for supremacy for decades, duking it out in a bid to make the best processors you can buy.
+The best processors in 2024 AMD and Intel CPUs, AMD and Intel have fought for supremacy for decades, duking it out in a bid to make the best processors you can buy.
 The competition is fierce, and that’s a great thing for PC enthusiasts.
 In 2024, the list of the best CPUs is larger than ever and packed with options from Team Red and Team Blue.

 Intel’s bang-for-the-buck king of this generation is the 14600K, but its last-gen flagship the 13900K is still well worth considering.
 If you’re a gamer though, the 7800X3D should be the top of your list.
 Here’s a rundown of those chips and a whole lot more.